Resources to use during the planning process

 Questions to Ask During the Planning Process

-- What kind of off campus experience am I looking for?
+- What kind of global study experience am I looking for?
 Domestic, abroad?

 - Do I want to do integrated coursework with local students and faculty?